sharath-psh/gitbook-python/programming/interview questions.md

+# Interview Questions

+## Basics
 1. Why Python?
 What is the version you’re working on?
-2. What is Packing?
-Give an example
 3. Differentiate b/w List & Tuple.
 4. Can we perform indexing on sets?
 5. What is Dictionary?
 How it is a different from other packed data items or packed data types.

+## OOPs
+9. What is class?
+10.What is Object?

+## Advanced
 6. What is Recursive Function?
 7. What is Lambda Function?

+## General
 8. Explain the concept of Functional Programming?
-9. What is class?
+2. What is Packing?
+Give an example
-10.What is Object?
 11.What is class member?
 12.What are instance members?
 13.What is class method?